 E-mail:kssk-jimukyoku-ml■consortium.or.jp

-(※ Please change the ■ part to @ and send)
+(*Please change the ■ part to @ and send it)

 PC Taker Training Course (Beginner) in Doshisha University March 8 (Thu)

-In cooperation with the Support Office for Students with Disabilities, Doshisha University Student Support Center, Consortium of Universities Kyoto will hold the "Personal Computer (PC) Taker Training Course (Beginners) in Doshisha University" for beginners with the aim of letting them know "PC Take".
+With the cooperation of the Disability Student Support Office of the Doshisha University Student Support Center, the University Consortium Kyoto will hold a “PC (PC) Taker Training Course (Beginner Edition) in Doshisha University” for beginners with the aim of introducing them to “PC Take”.

 In recent years, many students with disabilities have been enrolled, and various types of support are provided at the university.
-Among them, for students with hearing impairments, "note-taking" and "PC taking" that convey information in lectures using notebooks and PCs are the mainstream of support.
-In particular, "PC Take" is characterized by being able to convey more text information than handwriting when you become an advanced user.
+For students with hearing impairments, “note-taking” and “PC taking” are the mainstream of support, using notebooks and PCs to convey information in lectures.
+In particular, “PC Take” is characterized by the ability to convey more written information than handwriting when you become an advanced player.

 Outline of the event